Kong/ngx_wasm_module/DEVELOPER.md

     - Tests - unit (large)

 Unit tests refer to `t/*.t` test files, and each unit tests job is ran as many times as the workflow's matrix specifies.
-Currently, the matrixes specifies that jobs run:
+Currently, the matrices specifies that jobs run:

 - For several Operating Systems (Ubuntu, macOS)
-- For muliple compilers (GCC, Clang)
+- For multiple compilers (GCC, Clang)
 - For several Nginx and WebAssembly runtimes versions (Note: for the moment, Wasmtime is the only supported runtime on the CI environment).
 - With and without the Nginx "HUP reload" mode (`SIGHUP`).
 - With and without the Nginx debug mode (`--with-debug`).

-The `ci-large` workflow specifies larger matrixes that take longer to run, and thus only do so during daily scheduled jobs.
+The `ci-large` workflow specifies larger matrices that take longer to run, and thus only do so during daily scheduled jobs.

 [Back to TOC](#table-of-contents)